kolkko/npc-tracker/README.md

 ## Usage

 ### NPC Tracker roles
 Users can access the homepage anonymously and, after logging in, a user will have one of two roles.
+Users can view all places and only NPCs associated with their user ID.

 1. <strong>Game Master</strong>: Can complete all CRUD functions for both Npc and Places.
 ```